tchajed/coq-project-template/README.md

 Your code should go in `src` (possibly in subdirectories), which is re-mapped in Coq to the top-level namespace given by `libname`.

 For Travis CI, copy `travis.yml` to `.travis.yml` and then enable builds from <https://travis-ci.org>.
-The default setup uses Coq master.
-You can instead build against a different branch or commit of Coq by changing `COQ_VERSION`.
-The configuration isn't set up for using a released version of Coq rather than pinning to the repo.
+The default setup builds against the two docker images, `coqorg/coq:dev` and `coqorg/coq:latest`, which correspond to a nightly build of `master` and the latest stable release.

 ## Stability